sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/traits-generics.md

 ## The `trait` Keyword

-Describe what the type can do **but not specifying what data is has**:
+Describe what the type can do **but not specifying what data it has**:

 ```rust
 trait Add {